 Live Segments brings the experience of competing on a ride or run segment to your mobile phone.
-Both free and Summit athletes can use Live Segments, however, Summit athletes will see additional screens with comparison metrics.
+All athletes can use Live Segments, however, Strava subscribers will see additional screens with comparison metrics.

 - How does it work?

 - Approaching a segment: When approaching a starred or popular segment, you will be transitioned from your recording screen to a Live Segment notification.
 You will hear an audible cue (if enabled) and see the segment name and your position relative to that segment.

 - Starting a segment: When you pass into a segment, you'll be shown a bird's eye view where you can follow your avatar as well as the avatars for your PR (if one exists for this segment) and KOM/QOM/CR progress.

 - red = avatar is ahead of you, you will be shown your time behind

 - green = avatar is behind you, you will be shown your time ahead

 - gray = avatar will turn gray if they are offscreen